hipe/tmx/search_and_replace/doc/issues/031-tagged-throughput.md

        `LTS_continuing` "\n" `LTS_end`

-`match` says we are about to see content of a match (or replacement). `0` means its the 0th match (in the block??)
+`match` says we are about to see content of a match (or replacement).

+`0` means its the 0th match. (the integer is an offset into which of the *block* it is, not which match in the entire document (as covered by #spot-6 case 11).)

-`repl` means we are about to see the replacement characters, not the original characters. `LTS_begin` mean a line termination sequence is starting, and the next atom is necessarily zero or more character(s) of that LTS
+`repl` means we are about to see the replacement characters, not the original characters. (if the replacement were not engaged and we were seeing the original characters, we would see `orig` here.)

+`LTS_begin` mean a line termination sequence is starting, and the next atom is necessarily zero or more character(s) of that LTS.

 when `static` then hits here, it tells us we are leaving the `match` portion of the tagged characters and entering a non-match portion of